bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

     ```javascript
     "test": "jest"
     ```
-  * Run `npm test -- --init` to get a generated test configuration file.
+  * Run `npm test -- --init` to get an automatically generated jest configuration file.
 You will be asked some questions.
-  * Choose environment to use: `jsdom` (browser).
+  * When asked, choose environment to use: `jsdom` (browser).
-  * Tests can be run by typing `npm test` from now on.
+  * Tests can be run by typing `npm test`.

 ## 4. Configuring the Transpiler
   * **Talking points:** transcompiling, the babel website.